Frequently Asked Questions

 What is a cross-style game?

-- player 1 uses Chess-style pieces (queens move any number of squares vertically, horizontally or diagonally);
+- First Player uses Chess-style pieces (queens move any number of squares vertically, horizontally or diagonally);

-- player 2 uses Makruk-style pieces (queens move one square diagonally).
+- Second Player uses Makruk-style pieces (queens move one square diagonally).

 The Sashité ecosystem explicitly supports this through: